 We need your current contact information!
-With the evolution of cell phones over the past years, many customers have disconnected their landline and only use cell phones.
+Many customers have disconnected their landline and only use cell phones.
 There is not an easy way to obtain cell phone numbers as they are not included in the phone book.
-To update your information you can email it to ruralwa-ter@mncable.net or let us know by any other way that works best for you.
-There will be an independent contractor installing the previously discussed new water meters.
-The contractor will need to contact all of our customers to gain accss to the current meter, which is typically installed inside the home.
-The project is scheduled to begin in early September of 2021.
+To update your information, you can email it to ruralwater@mncable.net or call the office at (218) 745-5471.
+HydroCorp will be the company installing the new water meters.
+They will try to make contact with our customers first by a letter, then phone.
+If nobody responds to either of these methods, door hangers will be left at the property.

-In order to change out the water meter, the water supply will need to be turned off.
+In order to change out the water meter, the water supply needs to be turned off.
 Please check to see if your main shut off valve located where the water service comes into the house is working properly.
 If the valve is stuck and will not turn, or does not shut the water off completely, this means it may need to be replaced.
 It is a good idea to know where the valve is located and make sure it is operational.
-If you need any assistance finding the main water valve or checking it's operational status let us know and we will send an Operator at no charge.
+If you need any assistance finding the main water valve or checking its operational status let us know and we will send an Operator at no charge.